ACFR-RPG/mtrx5700-resources/environment/20_04_ros2_foxy.md

 ### Setting up the framework
-The code we provide for the assignments were tested on Ubuntu 20.04 with ROS2 Foxy and Gazebo 11.10.2.
+The code we provide for the assignments were tested on Ubuntu 20.04 with ROS2 Foxy and Gazebo 11.11.0.
 Please try to match this configuration if you are using your personal computers.
-The code may also work on ROS2 Galactic, but it has not been tested.
+The code may also work on ROS2 Galactic (not supported), but it has not been tested.

 #### Pre-requisites (Only for personal computers.
 If you are using computers in the MXLab, skip this step)